localvoid/vdom/README.md

 root-level html node, we can just place it as a placeholder in the DOM and wait for any async operation to finish.

-#### `void mount(html.Node node, Context context)`

-Mount root-level node to the existing root-level html node.
-It doesn't mount subtrees, just root-level node.
-It is used in Components as a micro-optimization.

 #### `void render(Context context)`

 Render attributes, styles, classes, children, etc. "Second step" in ours